Welcome to the: 2019 Chicago Breast and Lymphedema Symposium

 The Standards for Commercial support require that your presentation be free of commercial bias, that any information regarding commercial products/services be based on scientific methods generally accepted by the medical community, and that any therapeutic recommendations carry a high weight of evidence.
 All materials should be supported by appropriate citations to allow validation of data presented and to allow the learners to further evaluate the data on their own.
 The University of Chicago expects that all of its CME activities will adhere to the ACCME’s content validation value statements.
 Specifically, all recommendations involving clinical medicine in a CME activity must be based on evidence that is accepted within the medical profession as adequate justification for their indications and contraindications in the care of patients.
 All scientific research referred to, reported, or used in CME in support or justification of a patient care recommendation must conform to the generally accepted standards of experimental design, data collection, and analysis.
 We will contact you with any questions about educational content.
 When discussing therapeutic options, it is our preference that you use only generic names.
 If the CME educational material or content includes trade names, where available, trade names from several companies should be used, not just trade names from a single company.
 Further, should your presentation include discussion of any unapproved/investigational use of commercial product, you are required to disclose this to the participants.

-•Working within the stated timelines to submit the required documentation including your disclosure, and a copy of your planned presentation for review (draft is acceptable) that has the disclosure slide present.
+- Submitting your disclosure, a copy of your planned presentation for review (draft is acceptable) that has the disclosure slide present

-• We encourage all faculty to participate in the National Faculty Education Initiative (NFEI, http://www.nfeinitiative.org/), an online training program.
-See below for more information.*
+We encourage all faculty to participate in the National Faculty Education Initiative (NFEI, http://www.nfeinitiative.org/), an online training program

 The NFEI educates faculty members on the differences between certified CME and promotional activities and contains a searchable database of medical education faculty who have completed the program.
 It is sponsored by the Alliance for Continuing Education in the Health Professions and The Society for Academic Continuing Medical Education, in collaboration with the Association of American Medical Colleges.